ybertot/coq/doc/sphinx/proof-engine/tactics.rst

 .. exn:: Not an inductive product.
 .. exn:: Not enough constructors.

-.. tacv:: constructor.
+.. tacv:: constructor

    This tries :g:`constructor`:sub:`1` then :g:`constructor`:sub:`2`, ..., then
    :g:`constructor`:sub:`n` where `n` is the number of constructors of the head of the goal.

-.. tacv:: constructor @num with @bindings_list.
+.. tacv:: constructor @num with @bindings_list

    Let c be the i-th constructor of I, then :n:`constructor i with @bindings_list` is equivalent to :n:`intros; apply c with @bindings_list`.

  .. warn::
     The terms in the @bindings_list are checked in the context where constructor is executed and not in the context where @apply is executed (the introductions are not taken into account).

-.. tacv:: split.
+.. tacv:: split

    This applies only if :g:`I` has a single constructor.
 It is then equivalent to :n:`constructor 1.`.
 It is typically used in the case of a